-1.2 Guiding Principles of Reappointment, Tenure, and Promotion (RTP)
+1.3 Guiding Principles of Reappointment, Tenure, and Promotion (RTP)

-- 1.2.1 A faculty dedicated to excellence in teaching, scholarship, creativity, and service is essential to accomplishing the mission and vision of the university, the CHHS, and the Department of Physical Therapy.
+- 1.3.1 A faculty dedicated to excellence in teaching, scholarship, creativity, and service is essential to accomplishing the mission and vision of the university, the CHHS, and the Department of Recreation and Leisure Studies.
 Faculty members integrate the results of their RSCA into their teaching, thereby invigorating and enhancing student learning.
-Faculty members are expected to make significant and ongoing contributions to the Department of Physical Therapy, the CHHS, the university, the community, and the profession. - 1.2.2 Decisions regarding RTP are among the most important made by our university community.
+Faculty members are expected to make significant and ongoing contributions to the Department of Recreation and Leisure Studies, the CHHS, the university, the community, and the profession. - 1.3.2 Decisions regarding RTP are among the most important made by our university community.
 RTP decisions must be clear, fair, and unbiased at all levels of review.
 Faculty achievements may differ from those of colleagues yet still meet the standards for reappointment, tenure, or promotion.
-The RTP process must ensure that excellence will be rewarded and that faculty members who meet academic unit, college, and university standards and expectations will have an opportunity for advancement. - 1.2.3 Faculty members shall be evaluated on the quality of their achievements and the impact of their contributions over the period of review in: 1) instruction and instructionally related activities; 2) RSCA; 3) service and engagement at the university, in the community, and in the profession.
-All faculty members will be evaluated on the basis of all three areas. - 1.2.4 This policy should not be construed as preventing innovation or adjustment in workload (with respect to teaching, RSCA, or service) based upon faculty expertise and accomplishment; academic unit and college needs; and university mission. - 1.2.5 All faculty members are expected to demonstrate positive qualities that reflect favorably on the individual, the Department of Physical Therapy, the college, and the university.
-These qualities include high standards of professional, collegial, and ethical behavior. - 1.2.6 The process of evaluating faculty members is holistic.
-All faculty members in the Department of Physical Therapy are expected to be familiar with the provisions of this policy and comport their professional development in accordance with its letter and spirit.
-While the provisions of this policy set forth in great detail the Department's RTP requirements, candidates are encouraged to consult the appendices for a shorter, user-friendly guide to assembling the materials they must submit for mini-reviews.
-It should be noted, however, that the appendices appears only for the sake of convenience.
+The RTP process must ensure that excellence will be rewarded and that faculty members who meet academic unit, college, and university standards and expectations will have an opportunity for advancement. - 1.3.3 Faculty members shall be evaluated on the quality of their achievements and the impact of their contributions over the period of review in: 1) instruction and instructionally related activities; 2) RSCA; 3) service and engagement at the university, in the community, and in the profession.
+All faculty members will be evaluated on the basis of all three areas. - 1.3.4 This policy should not be construed as preventing innovation or adjustment in workload (with respect to teaching, RSCA, or service) based upon faculty expertise and accomplishment; academic unit and college needs; and university mission. - 1.3.5 All faculty members expected to demonstrate positive qualities that reflect favorably on the individual, the Department of Recreation and Leisure Studies, the college, and the university.
+These qualities include high standards of professional, collegial, and ethical behavior.

+1.3.6 All faculty members in the Department of Recreation and Leisure Studies are expected to be familiar with the provisions of this policy and comport their professional development in accordance with its letter and spirit.
+While the provisions of this policy set forth in great detail the Department's RTP requirements, candidates are encouraged to consult the appendices for shorter, user-friendly guides to assembling the materials they must submit for mini-reviews, reappointment, tenure, and promotion evaluations.
+It should be noted, however, that the appendices appear only for the sake of convenience.
 Nothing in the appendices shall be construed at superseding the contents or requirements of the body of this RTP Policy.

-1.3 Governing Documents
+1.4 Governing Documents

-1.3.1 Adoption
+1.4.1 Adoption

-The Department adopts this document pursuant to the mandates of the Section 3.5 of both the university RTP Policy (Policy Statement 09-10) and the CHHS RTP Policy, and in accordance with the CSU-CFA Collective Bargaining Agreement (CBA).
+The Department adopts this policy pursuant to the mandates of the Section 3.5 of both the university RTP Policy (Policy Statement 09-10) and the CHHS RTP Policy, and in accordance with the CSU-CFA Collective Bargaining Agreement (CBA).
 If any provision of this document conflicts with any provision within the CBA, the university RTP policy, or the CHHS RTP policy, the conflicting provision shall be severed from the rest of this document, deemed void, and thereby rendered inoperable.

-1.3.2 Specific Role of this Departmental Policy
+1.4.2 Specific Role of this Departmental Policy

-This departmental-level policy serves to interpret, synthesize, and apply the policies and procedures set forth in these other RTP policies specified in Section 1.3.1 in a manner that provides concrete guidance to faculty in the Department of Physical Therapy.
+This departmental-level policy serves to interpret, synthesize, and apply the policies and procedures set forth in these other RTP policies specified in Section 1.3.1 in a manner that provides concrete guidance to faculty in the Department of Recreation and Leisure Studies within the department's discipline-specific framework.

-1.4 Obligations
+1.5 Obligations